Sir Richard Branson Rides Out Irma In Wine Cellar, Stars Affected By The Vicious Storm

 — TIME (@TIME) September 7, 2017

-Turks and Caicos is in the path of the storm, as well, which means villas owned by Bruce Willis and Rolling Stones guitarist Keith Richards, will experience some destruction.
-Antigua is a hot vacation spot for stars such as Oprah Winfrey, who owns a home on the beautiful island, and is directly in the storm’s path, while Mick Jagger’s island among the Grenadines and St Vincent will surely get a blast.
+Turks and Caicos is in the path of the storm, as well, which means villas owned by Bruce Willis and Rolling Stones guitarist Keith Richards will experience some destruction.
+Antigua is a hot vacation spot for stars such as Oprah Winfrey, who owns a home on the beautiful island and is directly in the storm’s path, while Mick Jagger’s island among the Grenadines and St. Vincent will surely get a blast.

 Irma is the largest hurricane to ever come out of the Atlantic and has already devastated a number of islands in the Caribbean, killing at least 10 people.
 Hurricane Irma is likely to make its way to Florida and emergency evacuations are under way.

-[Featured Image by Scott Barbour /Getty Images]
+[Featured Image by Scott Barbour/Getty Images]